Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 where $\bm{I}_{N_R}$ is the $N_R$-by-$N_R$ identity matrix, $\bm{0}_{N_D}$ is the $N_D$-by-$N_D$ zero matrix.

-Notice that the proposed ML-DAGL is an optimization-based resilient algorithm; it requires online iterations to generate an optimal solution for the specific case with distinct input graph $\mathcal{G}_{in}$.
-To reduce the epoch of online iterations, we utilize the pre-trained model to initialize the parameters and skip the warm-up stage in training.
-Moreover, note that the shape of the input graph $\mathcal{G}_{in}$ only responds to the number of UAVs $N$ and parallel branches $K$.
-As a result, the pre-trained model can be adapted to different damage cases under varying $N_D$.
+Since the proposed ML-DAGL is an optimization-based transductive algorithm, it requires additional online iterations to generate an optimal solution for a specific input graph $\mathcal{G}_{in}$.
+To reduce online iterations, pre-trained models are deployed to initialize the parameters of DGCN and skip the warm-up stage in training.
+Note that all mDAGs share an unified shape related to the number of UAVs $N$, a pre-trained model for a certain swarm scale can be adapted to distinct damage cases under varying $N_D$.
 In summary, the ML-DAGL requires limited online iterations and storage requirements, hence it is feasible for practical deployment on UAVs.